-- Do you like the furniture, the design of your apartment?
+- Do you like the furniture?
+The design of your apartment?

-- Go in front of the mirror, are you happy with what you see?
+- Go in front of the mirror: Are you happy with what you see?

-- Log into your bank account, is there anything left?
+- Log into your bank account: Is there anything left?

-It’s surely not going to be perfect, but perfect shouldn’t be our main concern, think about your life in general.
+It’s surely not going to be perfect, but perfect shouldn’t be our main concern.
+Think about your life in general.

 Do you like your life as a whole?

 If you do, congrats my friend, you’re one of the few.

-Set a Desirable Destination
+Step 1: Set a Desirable Destination

 - Where do you want to live?